Looking for an associate or second photographer?

 Can you shoot at night?
 Can you use off camera flash?

 Yes and yes!
 Weddings in Vermont have 2 things in common: lots of unpolluted night sky and big, dark, poorly-lit barns.
 Couples love the first thing, and when time allows I enjoy setting up starry night (or rain) shots for my couples.
 I can help you plan this or set it up myself.
 For the second thing, if you want to do well in Vermont, You.
 Learn.
 Flash.
 For receptions, I use 2 off camera flashes and 1 on camera to create a triangle of light so I can shoot from any angle.
-And I have an extra Canon trigger if you want to piggyback off my set up instead of adding 8,234 light stands to the dance floor.

 Can you shoot details?